4285f4/page-turner/README.md

-A KOReader page turner made with Arduino and M5StickC Plus2.
+A page turner for KOReader made with M5StickC Plus 2 and Arduino.